AP source: Browns restructure DE Olivier Vernon's contract - WHIZ News

 Vernon started slowly last season, and was just finding his rhythm when he injured his knee in a Week 9 loss at Denver.
 He finished with 3 1/2 sacks in 10 games, hardly what the Browns envisioned with him playing on the opposite side of star end Myles Garrett, who could be poised to get a major extension soon.

-There was speculation the Browns would trade Vernon this offseason as they’ve reportedly been pursuing free agent Jadeveon Clowney, who remains on the market.
+There was speculation the Browns would trade Vernon this offseason as they’ve reportedly been pursuing free agent Jadeveon Clowney, who remains on the market and has already rejected an offer from Cleveland.
 But it appears Vernon will be back with a defensive front that has been upgraded with the offseason additions of Adrian Clayborn and Andrew Billings.

+Following the draft, Browns first-year general manager Andrew Berry said the team was pleased with Vernon.

+“Olivier is a good football player, and we like having good football players on the roster,” Berry said at the conclusion of the draft in April.
+“He is a talented defensive end.
+He is here and will continue to be here.”

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL